-Investors have been relying on Motley Fool research for over a decade, and The Fool is one of the leading voices in the investor education landscape.
+Countless people have relied on Motley Fool’s research for over a decade, and it’s one of the leading voices in the investing education landscape.

-So sit back and strap in, because our Motley Fool Stock Advisor Review is about to take apart this world-class investor research service.
+Sit back and strap in because our Motley Fool Stock Advisor Review is about to take apart this world-class investment research and stock-picking service.

-The Fool was founded in July 1993 by its current co-chairmen, brothers David Gardner and Tom Gardner, along with another man, Erik Rydholm, who has since left the company.
+The company was founded in July 1993 by its current co-chairmen, brothers David Gardner and Tom Gardner, along with Erik Rydholm, who has since left the company.

-Fool provides independent financial advice for everyday investors, and it’s developed a stellar reputation for its stock-picking services over the years.
+The company provides investment research for everyday people, and it’s developed a stellar reputation for its stock-picking services over the years.

-The Fool offers a wide variety of premium services, but MF Stock Advisor is one of the company’s most popular offerings.
+Fool offers a wide variety of premium services, but Stock Advisor is one of the company’s most popular offerings.

 About Tom and David Gardner

-Tom and David Gardner are two of the Motley Fool’s original founders, and they’re passionate about educating investors and helping everyday people attain financial freedom.
+Tom and David Gardner are two of the Motley Fool’s original founders, and they’re passionate about educating everyday people and helping them attain financial freedom.

 The Gardner brothers have been involved in finance for decades, and they’ve established a reputation for integrity and honesty over the years.